Stack of leaflets overlaid with illustrated profile icon

 CRIS has been an integral part of our research into the COVID-19 pandemic.

 The COVID-19 pandemic had wide and unforeseen consequences across health sectors.
 These included profound effects on mental health and mental health services.
-CRIS played an important role to play in helping us understand these effects and improve care.
+CRIS played an important role in helping us understand these effects and improve care.

-As well as setting up a number of studies, they have prioritised a series of initiatives to improve the usefulness of CRIS data.
+As well as setting up a number of studies, the team prioritised a series of initiatives to improve the usefulness of CRIS data.
 These included seeking permission for regular updates from the Acute Trust partners on emergency or hospital care by South London and Maudsley NHS Foundation Trust service users over the pandemic period, as well as making good use of the CRIS data linkage already set up with local GP records.

 Pre-print publications